seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 But what from Rome?
 When expect you them?

 **CAPTAIN**
-With the next ben’fit o’ the wind.
+With the next ben'fit o' the wind.

 **CAIUS LUCIUS**
-This forw’dness
+This forw'dness
 Makes our hopes fair.
 Command our present numbers
-Be muster’d; bid the captains look to’t.
+Be muster'd; bid the captains look to't.

 Soft, ho!
 How! a page!
 Or dead, or sleeping on him?
 But dead rather;
 For nature doth abhor to make his bed
 With the defunct, or sleep upon the dead.
-Let’s see the boy’s face.
+Let's see the boy's face.
 Young one,
 Inform us of thy fortunes, for it seems
 They crave to be demanded.
 Who is this
 Thou makest thy bloody pillow?
-What’s thy interest
+What's thy interest
 In this sad wreck?
 What art thou?

 **IMOGEN**